Wint3rmute/baczek.me/content/about.md

 ## UAVs

-Since 2019, I've been rolling with the [Academic Aviation Club](http://akl.pwr.edu.pl) - a student research circle from my uni, dedicated to developing autonomous airplanes and drones.
+Since 2019, I've been rolling with the [Academic Aviation Club](http://akl.pwr.edu.pl) - a student club from my uni, dedicated to developing autonomous airplanes and drones.
 I've got the know-how to develop on top of ArduPilot-based flight controllers.

 As a confimation of my skills: I've attended [SAE Aero Design 2020](https://www.saeaerodesign.com/) and my team has placed second in the Advance cathegory.